ismacaulay/i3-desktops/README.md

 # i3-desktops

-Adds multiple desktops to the [i3 window manager](https://i3wm.org/).
-Each monitor gets its own set of workspaces similar to [awesomewm](https://awesomewm.org/).
+Changes each monitor into individual desktops [i3 window manager](https://i3wm.org/) similar to the behaviour of [awesome](https://awesomewm.org/).

 ### Dependencies